-- During the degree you will learn to prototype, write games design documents, pitch games and develop skills in digital asset creation, image manipulation, animation and 3D modelling relevant to design roles.
+- During the degree you will learn to prototype, write games design documents, pitch games and develop skills in digital asset creation, image manipulation and 3D modelling relevant to design roles.

 - You will also learn the core theories, concepts and methods of analysis of games from a theoretical perspective which will help you create games that are informed by a rich foundation of knowledge.

 Contact our Enquiries team.